Ultherapy vs. Thermage: Which Non-Surgical Skin Tightening Laser Is Better?

 Both procedures are minimally invasive and require no downtime.
 Patients can undergo either treatment on their lunch break.
 Common side effects of Ultherapy and Thermage include redness, swelling, and tenderness of the skin, which will resolve on its own in a few days without intervention.

-While both treatments have been shown to fight the signs of aging, Ultherapy does have a slight edge in terms of effectiveness as its ultrasound energy is able penetrate to deeper layers of the skin.
-In contrast, the radiofrequency used in Thermage is unable to go beyond the outermost layer of skin.
+While both treatments have been shown to fight the signs of aging, Ultherapy does have a slight edge in terms of effectiveness as its ultrasound energy is able penetrate deeper into the skin compared to the radiofrequency used in Thermage.

 The procedures differ greatly in how quickly results become apparent.
 The final results of Ultherapy typically become apparent within 2-3 months of treatment while it can take up to 6 months for optimal Thermage results.